uncogeek/dnsresolver/README.md

 # MasterResolver

+## I will upload all of the sources soon...

 **A GUI-based DNS resolver scanner for [MasterDnsVPN](https://github.com/masterking32/MasterDnsVPN).**

 When you run MasterDnsVPN, it tunnels your traffic through open DNS resolvers — but finding ones that actually work with your server's domain takes time.
 This tool scans thousands of IPs through a six-stage pipeline and hands you only the resolvers that pass every test, ready to drop into your client config.